triforkse/trifork.se/public/handbook.md

 We prefer not making Fixed-Price contracts.
 It puts the client and us against each other right from the start of a project.
 You can end up arguing over "what it said in the initial contract" while the project has evolved.
-To be able to work in a flexble and agile manner working on projects on a week-by-week model, allows both to focus on what they really want.
+To be able to work in a flexible and agile manner working on projects on a week-by-week model, allows both to focus on what they really want.
 It is impossible to know every phaset of a project and there are always new idea and realizations that happen along the way.